Reference

 2. Pick shape, size, material, vs. fingers touching the strings (the debate in classical nylon-string guitar circles about playing with the nails or with the flesh of the fingers is demonstrative); string material, string age, string gauge, scale length / tension; pickup placement along the string, pickup height from string, pickup design and construction (which has a huge and measurable affect on the tone, which is not really in question by anyone); bridge design and materials; nut design and materials; fret materials and height and shape.

-3. However, a lot of these effects (besides pickups and scale length) pale in comparison to drive pedals, preamp design and tone stack, and especially the part that makes the sound and moves actual air: the cabinet, speakers, and microphone.
+3. However, a lot of these effects (besides pickups and scale length) pale in comparison to drive pedals, preamp design and tone stack of the amplifier or pedals, and especially the part that makes the sound and moves actual air: the cabinet, speakers, and microphone.
 These parts ship with frequency response curves because the effects on the signal can be easily measured.
 As Glenn Fricker points out, tonewood doesn’t ship with frequency response curves.
 Even if tonewood affects tone, it is such a small effect as to be completely buried by the other factors listed above.
 Unless you have a guitar that is hollow (or you have somewhat microphonic wound electromagnetic pickups, but only maybe and even then only slightly).

 4. There is no way in hell fretboard materials can affect tone on solid-body guitars because the fretboard does not even touch the strings.
 I would bet a lot of money that no blindfolded luthier can beat a deaf person (who can cheat and use their eyes) and tell apart by ear (more than chance) two guitars that have been constructed perfectly the same and only vary in fingerboard material.
 (Assuming the luthier cannot tell by touching the fingerboard while blindfolded or building in some touch-based method of identification.)
 No way in hell.
 (Especially under high gain.)